agungid/course-react-native/README.md

 # course-react-native
-Course react native KSL Pamekasan
+Source code is the result of the course in the community KSL Pamekasan 2018